-- 3.1 Notices to competitors will be posted on the official ONLINE notice board. - 3.2 Signals made ashore will be displayed from the Committee Boat. - 3.3 Skippers shall attend the first briefing, which will be at 0900 on the Friday morning of the event, unless excused by the OA.
+- 3.1 Notices to competitors will be posted on the official ONLINE notice board. - 3.2 Signals made ashore will be displayed from the Committee Boat. - 3.3 Skippers shall attend the first briefing, which will be at 0830 on the Saturday morning of the event, unless excused by the OA.
 Further details may be shared on the event Telegram group.
-Weighing and registration will be between 0815 and 0900 - 3.4 The first virtual meeting with the umpires will be immediately after the first briefing.
+Weighing and registration will be between 0745 and 0815 - 3.4 The first meeting with the umpires will be immediately after the first briefing.
 Attendance by skippers is mandatory, unless excused by the OA.